 I in them, and thou in me, that they may be made perfect in one; and that the world may know that thou hast sent me, and hast loved them, as thou hast loved me.
 (John 17:23)

 This verse is part of a prayer by Jesus shortly before He was crucified.
-At the end of this verse, Jesus stated that His heavenly Father loved them as much as He loved Jesus.
-We have to go to verse twenty to find who the “them” refers to.
-The “them” refers to all believers.
-This means that if you believe on Jesus as your Savior, the Heavenly Father loves you as much as He loves Jesus.
-Many times we are fooled into thinking that because Jesus is part of the trinity that the Father would love Jesus more than us.
+At the end of this verse, Jesus told his disciples that His heavenly Father loved them as much as He loved Jesus.
+We have to go to verse 20 to find that the them refers to all believers.
+This means that if you believe on Jesus as your Savior, the Heavenly Father loves you as much as He loves His Son.
+Many times we are fooled into thinking that because Jesus is part of the trinity, that the Father loves Jesus more than us.
 Since Jesus stated that the Father loves us as much as He loves Jesus, it has to be true.
 God also has an infinite source of love by which to love you.

 Trust in the LORD with all thine heart; and lean not unto thine own understanding.
 In all thy ways acknowledge him, and he shall direct thy paths.
 (Proverbs 3:5-6)